 Yes, but it is difficult in the state of Colorado.

 In criminal DUI trials, the prosecution has the burden to prove beyond a reasonable doubt that you drove impaired or with an illegal blood alcohol level.
-In administrative DMV hearings, the state has to find only by a preponderance of the evidence that you committed DUI.
+In administrative DMV hearings, the state must only find by a preponderance of the evidence that you committed DUI.

 When determining whether you committed DUI, the hearing officer will consider the following factors:

 Ultimately, DMV hearings are very difficult to win – even if you have good arguments on your side.
-But DMV hearings are always worth doing for three main reasons:
+Though DMV hearings are always worth doing for three main reasons:

-In the event you do win your express consent hearing, the DMV will still revoke your driving privileges if you ultimately lose your criminal case.
+If you win your express consent hearing, the DMV will still revoke your driving privileges if you ultimately lose your criminal case.
 The only way to completely avoid a license suspension following a DUI is to win both the criminal case and the DMV hearing.

-Even if your license gets revoked, you should have the opportunity to resume driving on a restricted license if you install an ignition interlock device in your vehicle.
-DUI lawyers can help you get an early reinstatement of your license.
+Even if the DMV revokes your license, you should have the opportunity to resume driving on a restricted license if you install an ignition interlock device in your vehicle.
+DUI lawyers can help you get an early reinstatement of your license.5

 Michael Becker has over a quarter-century's worth of experience as an attorney and more than 100 trials under his belt.
 He is a sought-after legal commentator and is licensed to practice law in Colorado, Nevada, California, and Florida.